nerdchacha/ringcentral-web-phone/MIGRATION.md

 WebPhone SDK will still supports some basic events on `WebPhoneUserAgent`
 - `registered` : Fired when UserAgent is registered with the registerer
 - `unregistered` : Fired when UserAgent is unregistered from the registerer
+- `registrationFailed`: Fired when UserAgent is registered with failure state
 - `inviteSent` : Fired when Invite is sent
 - `invite` : Fired when Invitation is received
-- `ProvisionUpdate` : Fired when provisionUpdate notification is received from RingCentral backend
+- `provisionUpdate` : Fired when provisionUpdate notification is received from RingCentral backend
 - `started` : Fired when UserAgent is started
 - `stopped` : Fired when UserAgent is stopped